countnazgul/qlBuilder/README.md

     Inside `watch` mode the console is active and the developer can perform additional actions.
 Just type one of the letters/commands below in the console to trigger them:

     * `s` or `set` - build, syntax check and set script
+    * `sa` or `setall` - build, syntax check and set the same script to the main app and all other apps
     * `r` or `rl` - build and set the script, reload the app and save.
 If any syntax error (during the build and set) the reload is not triggered
     * `c` or `clr` - clear console
     * `e` or `err` - check for syntax errors (**useful only if the watch mode is started with `-d` argument**)